vijpandaturtle/vijpandaturtle/README.md

 ### Hi there 👋

 I'm vij.
-I'm an Engineer, Graduate Student and Learnaholic.
+I'm an Engineer and Learnaholic.
 Visit my website [here.](https://vijpandaturtle.github.io/)

 - 🔭 I’m currently working on projects involving Deep Learning, Computer Vision and NLP.
 - 🌱 **What I've built so far** .. apps using Deep Learning that